-Aside for everything rock-related there is also another very impressive place in the park; Kata Tjuta.
+Aside from everything rock-related, there is also another very impressive place in the park; Kata Tjuta.
 Ensure you do both a sunset and sunrise here as the rock lights up into a bright, impressive red from different angles.

-Ayres rock has it’s own airport with several flights in and out per day.
+Ayers Rock has its own airport with several flights in and out per day.
 It would be quite simple to fly in and get a hold of a hire car right away.

 READ: More on the Uluru rock climb for information about wether or not to climb this sacred rock

-Advance Car Rentals hire 4WD cars for about $135 per day or Wicked Campers were the cheapest I found at $99 per day.
-Some places may charge extra for going off road, which sucks.
+Advance Car Rentals hire 4WD cars for about $135 per day or Wicked Campers was the cheapest I found at $99 per day.
+Some places may charge extra for going off-road, which sucks.
 My advice?
-If you’re serious about 4WDing, buy your own then sell it at the end of the trip.
+If you’re serious about 4WDing, buy your own and then sell it at the end of the trip.

 If you can’t drive or otherwise can’t get a hold of a car, the buses are a good option.
 The Greyhound bus will let you choose where you want to stop along the way and the price is pretty fair at $180 for the trip between Alice and Darwin.
 Plus you get to just sleep between stops, which is rejuvenating.

-The very famous ‘Ghan’ train is very expensive, and although it would be an epic train ride, it would have to be something I did when I have a bit more dosh.
-But it does stop in at all the major Northern territory landmarks along the way, and have first class service.
+The famous ‘Ghan’ train is very expensive, and although it would be an epic train ride, it would have to be something I did when I have a bit more dosh.
+But it does stop in at all the major Northern Territory landmarks along the way and has first-class service.

 The Darwin to Uluru drive takes over 20 hours.
 It is recommended that you have many stops on your Darwin to Uluru road trip itinerary.
 Some of the best places to visit on the way are Kakadu National Park (a World Heritage Site), Glen Helen Gorge (perfect for hiking and swimming), and West Macdonnell Ranges in the West Macdonnell National Park (ideal for hiking), and many more!